 Here I offer three patterns for “mini” ermine points.
-They require a maximum of 18 cards.
+Worked in wool thread, they require a maximum of 18 cards.
 Each can be reproduced with as few as 12 cards (8 pattern cards plus 2 border cards either side).
 Do you want to try doubleface tablet weaving?
 Have a go with these 🙂

 A couple of years ago, I started making ermine trim.
 When designing the patterns, I looked at hundreds of different images: